A plan for food security

 Only a modest increase of 0.8°C in temperature this century will force South African farms to use 145-million³ litres more water, which already is a scarce resource, particularly in the Western Cape.
 Over the past 50 years, the temperature in the Western Cape has increased, on average, by 1°C, and each year we are facing a progressively later start and end to the rainy season.

 “SmartAgri” is the Western Cape’s climate-change framework and implementation plan, currently in phase one.
+It responds specifically to the agricultural sector in the province.

 The R2.8-million project will be completed next year and be ready to be rolled out to the entire region by March 2016.